-The connection for diversion flow is specified on the Component Editor for the diversion element.
-Access the Component Editor by clicking the diversion element icon on the "Components" tab of the Watershed Explorer.
+The loss/gain method for a reach is selected on the Component Editor for the reach element.
+Access the Component Editor by clicking the reach element icon on the "Components" tab of the Watershed Explorer (Figure 126).
 You can also access the Component Editor by clicking on the element icon in the basin map, if the map is currently open.
-The selection list includes all elements that are computationally downstream of the diversion element.
-Select an element from the list to connect the diversion flow to that element as an inflow, or choose Not Connected.
+You can select a loss/gain method from the list of two available choices.
+If you choose the None method, the reach will perform routing calculations without including any losses or gains to the channel.
+Use the selection list to choose the method you wish to use.
+Each reach may use a different method or several reaches may use the same method.